UT-88. Using OS CP/M. Part 1/2.

-To execute external commands only a name without «СОМ» extension can be used. СР/М will find the file on “RAM-disk” and launch a corresponding program.
+Only a name without the «СОМ» extension can be used to execute external commands. СР/М will find the file on “RAM-disk” and launch a corresponding program.

 The main external command is CH.COM.
 This program reads and writes files from/to a tape to/from “RAM-disk”.
-It is the simplest way to fill “RAM-disk” with files.
+It is the simplest way to fill the “RAM disk” with files.

-To write this program to the “RAM-disk” the following steps need to be done (if you’ve loaded CP/M from the memory dump, this program is already recorded on the “RAM-disk” and you don’t need to do following steps):
+To write this program to the “RAM-disk”, the following steps need to be done (if you’ve loaded CP/M from the memory dump, this program is already recorded on the “RAM-disk”, and you don’t need to do the following steps):

-1) Load CP/M loader from a tabe and launch it with G3100 command.
+1) Load the CP/M loader from a tape and launch it with the G3100 command.